-- \$920M 185 mgd Freeport Intake by EBMUD to deliver water from the Sacramento River to the Bay Area. - \$20M 30 mgd Hayward Intertie that connects the service area of EBMUD and SFPUC. - \$120M investment in Semitropic Groundwater Bank in Kern County providing 565 TAF of storage for SCVWD, Zone 7, and ACWD. - \$3M Intertie in Brentwood that connects CCWD to EBMUD. - \$11M investment in Cawelo Groundwater Bank in Kern County, providing 120 TAF of additional storage for Zone 7. - \$35M investment in groundwater demineralization to help manage salt in the Livermore Valley Groundwater Basin and facilitate use of recycled water in the Zone 7 service area.
+- \$920M 185 mgd Freeport Intake by EBMUD to deliver water from the Sacramento River to the Bay Area. - \$20M 30 mgd Hayward Intertie that connects the service area of EBMUD and SFPUC. - \$120M investment in Semitropic Groundwater Bank in Kern County providing 565 TAF of storage for SCVWD, Zone 7, and ACWD. - \$3M Intertie in Brentwood that connects CCWD to EBMUD. - \$11M investment in Cawelo Groundwater Bank in Kern County, providing 120 TAF of additional storage for Zone 7.

-- \$19.5M in the DSRSD-EBMUD Recycled Water Authority (DERWA) recycled water treatment facility to expand the capacity from 11.6 to 16.2 mgd. - \$19M investment in the DSRSD-EBMUD Recycled Water Authority (DERWA) recycled water treatment facility to expand the capacity from 11.6 to 16.2.
-The investment was from EBMUD, DSRSD, and the City of Pleasanton. - Roughly \$15M repayment per year by Zone 7 to Department of Water Resources) for enlargement of the South Bay Aqueduct's South Bay Pumping Plant.
+- \$35M investment in groundwater demineralization to help manage salt in the Livermore Valley Groundwater Basin and facilitate the use of recycled water in the Zone 7 service area. - \$19.5M in the DSRSD-EBMUD Recycled Water Authority (DERWA) recycled water treatment facility to expand the capacity from 11.6 to 16.2 mgd. - \$19M investment in the DSRSD-EBMUD Recycled Water Authority (DERWA) recycled water treatment facility to expand the capacity from 11.6 to 16.2.
+The investment was from EBMUD, DSRSD, and the City of Pleasanton. - \$20M investment to make permanent the temporary facility at Lake Del Velle, preventing the potential loss of approximately 11,000 acre-feet of capacity from the Zone 7 system.

-There were also potential coordination efforts proposed on the following projects between regional partners:
+There were also coordination efforts proposed on the following potential projects between regional partners:

-- ACWD-SFPUC Intertie connecting ACWD's Newark Desalination Facility with SFPUC's Bay Division Pipeline to provide emergency supplies and water transfer opportunities. - EBMUD-Zone 7 Intertie (\$25M, EBMUD & Zone 7) that would connect EBMUD's water delivery system to Zone 7's, providing potential water sharing and transfer opportunities. - Pretreatment facility at the Walnut Creek Water Treatment Plant (\$100M, EBMUD) that would allow EBMUD to treat water from the Sacramento River, Los Vaqueros Reservoir, and other sources, enabling EBMUD to deliver supplies to neighboring water agencies. - West Side SFPUC/SCVWD Intertie that would provide a second connection between SFPUC and SCVWD water delivery systems and enable use of additional local/imported sources for water exchanges and transfers. - SFPUC-Zone 7 Intertie enabling the exchange of surface water, groundwater, or recycled water supplies. - Transfer-Bethany pipeline (\$200M, CCWD and regional partners) that would connect the Los Vaqueros Reservoir and CCWD's and EBMUD's intakes to the Bethany Reservoir enabling the conveyance of water to the South Bay Aqueduct. - Regional Desalination Plant (\$175M) to supply water to EBMUD, SCVWD, SFPUC, and Zone 7. - Construction of several new well fields in the Livermore Valley Groundwater Basin to increase total production capacity to 34 TAF in one year or 108 TAF over a six-year period for Zone 7 while also increase exchange opportunities with other agencies. - The Tri-Valley water agencies have completed in 2018 a Tri-Valley Joint Potable Reuse Technical Feasibility Study for a \$220 million regional potable reuse project.
-The partners were Zone 7, DSRSD, City of Pleasanton, City of Livermore, and California Water Service Company. - Further study is proceeding under a 2019 Task Order to the Tri-Valley Intergovernmental Reciprocal Services Agreement.
+- ACWD-SFPUC Intertie connecting ACWD's Newark Desalination Facility with SFPUC's Bay Division Pipeline to provide emergency supplies and water transfer opportunities. - EBMUD-Zone 7 Intertie (\$25M, EBMUD & Zone 7) that would connect EBMUD's water delivery system to Zone 7's, providing potential water sharing and transfer opportunities. - Pretreatment facility at the Walnut Creek Water Treatment Plant (\$100M, EBMUD) that would allow EBMUD to treat water from the Sacramento River, Los Vaqueros Reservoir, and other sources, enabling EBMUD to deliver supplies to neighboring water agencies. - West Side SFPUC/SCVWD Intertie that would provide a second connection between SFPUC and SCVWD water delivery systems and enable use of additional local/imported sources for water exchanges and transfers. - SFPUC-Zone 7 Intertie enabling the exchange of surface water, groundwater, or recycled water supplies. - Transfer-Bethany pipeline (\$200M, CCWD and regional partners) that would connect the Los Vaqueros Reservoir and CCWD's and EBMUD's intakes to the Bethany Reservoir, enabling the conveyance of water to the South Bay Aqueduct. - Regional Desalination Plant (\$175M) to supply water to SCVWD, SFPUC, and Zone 7. - Construction of several new well fields in the Livermore Valley Groundwater Basin to increase total production capacity over a six-year period for Zone 7 while also increase exchange opportunities with other agencies. - The Tri-Valley water agencies completed in 2018 a Tri-Valley Joint Potable Reuse Technical Feasibility Study for a \$220 million regional potable reuse project.
+The partners were Zone 7, DSRSD, City of Pleasanton, City of Livermore, and California Water Service Company.